 5:444 if you have a will listing a bunch of things intended for Allah, and some of them are obligations on you, those are put first, even though by qiyas you should go in order of how the will was written

+5:459 if x leaves y wool of his sheep and milk and fat, forever, that’s not ok, only whats on them at that time.
+And this and ghalla are equal by qiyas, but abandon qiyas and take istiḥsān.
+Ghalla it could be forever.

 5:496 if he says in will that one son and all their inheritance is under wasi of one man, and the caretakership of his son and all their wealth is under wasi of another man, then we make them by istiḥsān two wasis together in the wealth and the child.
 But Muhammad says no keep them separate.

 5:509 and if man dies and leaves two sons and 20 dirhams, then they split it and one of them travels, then another man comes and claims that there was a will giving him 1/3 and he has evidence, he takes ½ of what the present son has.
 And if of the 20, 10 of it is in case itself, and other 10 he owes to the other brother, and the claimant brings evidence of wasiya, claimant also takes half of that 10.
 Theyre equal in qiyas (meaning he should have taken half the 20?) but istiḥsān here, and iqrar here is not like bayyina, don’t you see that if he does iqrar (the present brother) it doesn’t stick his brother with a debt, whereas if its evidence its stuck on both the brothers?